 You can feed your pet their normal supper the night before the procedure, just take away all access to food after 10pm.
 You can leave enough water down to get him/her through the night, just take it away first thing on the morning of the procedure.
-It is very important that if your pet manages to steal some food during the 'starved' period that you inform the vet or nurse when you bring your pet to the surgery.
+It is very important that if your pet manages to steal some food during the 'starved' period, that you inform the vet or nurse when you bring your pet to the surgery.
 We may delay surgery until later in the day.

 Please ensure that your pet is reasonably clean when presented for a routine operation.
 Animals presented with dirty skin conditions may be sent home and owners asked to bath their pet.
 We don't need them spotless but excessively dirty pets presented for operations can have increased risk of post-operative infections, and can compromise practice hygiene standards.

 We would always advise that older pets have a pre-anaesthetic blood test as this may uncover previously undiagnosed problems.
 These may be serious or may at least require resolving before an anaesthetic is undertaken.
 We would generally advise these tests for cats over 12 years old and dogs over 10, but we can test any pet to be sure should you wish.
 The blood test is performed 'in house' so we can do this on the morning of the operation before we give any pre-meds.
-The charge for this test is £49.50 inc.vat.
-If you wish to have this test done, or have any questions, then please don't hesitate to speak to the vets/nurses, who will be more than happy to help you.
+The charge for this test is £49.50 Inc. Vat.
+If you wish to have this test done, or have any questions, please don't hesitate to speak to the vets/nurses, who will be more than happy to help you.

-For neuterings and certain other fixed cost operations we can quote an all in fixed price which will not alter no matter what we encounter.
+For neutering and certain other fixed cost operations, we can quote an all in fixed price which will not alter no matter what we encounter.
 Other operations are done on an estimated basis and by this we mean we will give you an estimate of our best guess if all goes to plan.
 However, every operation on every animal is different and thus this will change a little from case to case.
 If we discover something that we were not expecting before the operation that will increase the price over the quotation by more than 10% then we will always stop and ring you before we proceed further.
-For this and many other reasons please make sure your contact numbers are correct.
+For this and many other reasons, please make sure your contact numbers are correct.

-You will be given a caresheet at discharge outlining what after-care is needed.
+You will be given a care sheet at discharge, outlining what after-care is needed.